kvarak/dnd/docs/_Classes/sorcerer.md

 <div class="columnstwo">

 - #### Umbral Cloak
     This hooded cloak confounds the eye, seeming indistinct and difficult to focus upon.
-While you wear your umbral cloak, you are proficient on all stealth checks, and you can Hide as a ***bonus action***.
+When you don your umbral cloak, gain 1 skill point that you can spend on the *Stealth* skill.
+This skill point disappears when you doff the cloak.

     Your umbral cloak has 3 charges, which can be used with a ***bonus action*** to become invisible, as the spell *invisibility*.
 If you begin your turn invisible, you can maintain this effect by spending a sorcery point.
 Otherwise, the spell ends.

 </div>

 ### Sorcerous Recharge
-By 6th level, your connection to your relic has strengthened.
+Your connection to your relic has strengthened.
 Your relic increases to having 6 charges.
 Additionally, you can use your ***action*** and expend any number of sorcery points to regain the same number of your relic's expended charges.

 If you have a relic weapon, you may add your Charisma modifier to its damage.

 ### Greater Relic
-At 14th level, your relic takes on an aspect of greater power.
+Your relic takes on an aspect of greater power.
 Choose one of the following features, as appropriate to your relic:

 <div class="columnstwo">